-Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
-If no antibiotics have been administered, the person will be infectious for 2 to 3 weeks.
-If there is an outbreak of scarlet fever at the school or nursery, the health protection team will assist with letters and a factsheet to send to parents or carers and staff.
-Slapped cheek syndrome, Parvovirus B19, Fifth's disease None (not infectious by the time the rash has developed).
-Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species prior to the child or food handler returning to school.
-Diarrhoea and/or vomiting (Gastroenteritis) Children and adults with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
-If medication is prescribed, ensure that the full course is completed and there is no further diarrhoea or vomiting for 48 hours after the course is completed.
-For some gastrointestinal infections, longer periods of exclusion from school are required and there may be a need to obtain microbiological clearance.
-For these groups, your local health protection team, school health adviser or environmental health officer will advise.
-If a child has been diagnosed with cryptosporidium, they should NOT go swimming for 2 weeks following the last episode of diarrhoea.
-Cryptosporidiosis Until 48 hours after symptoms have stopped.
-E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
-However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, pre-school infants, food handlers, and care staff working with vulnerable people).
-The health protection team will advise in these instances.
-Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
-Some infections may require longer periods (local health protection team will advise).
-Salmonella Until 48 hours after symptoms have stopped.
-Typhoid and Paratyphoid fever Seek advice from environmental health officers or the local health protection team.
-Flu (influenza) Until recovered.
+Slapped cheek syndrome, Parvovirus B19, Fifth's disease Bacillary Dysentery (Shigella) Diarrhoea and/or vomiting (Gastroenteritis) Chi hou me no i ildren can return to school 24 hours after commencing appropriate tibiotic treatment.
+If no antibiotics have been administered, the person will infectious for 2 to 3 weeks.
+If there is an outbreak of scarlet fever at the nool or nursery, the health protection team will assist with letters and a tisheet to send to parents or carers and staff.
+The energy of the time the rash has developed.
+The crobiological clearance is required for some types of shigella species prior the child or food handler returning to school.
+Parvovirus B19, Fifth's disease Bacillary Dysentery (Shigella) Diarrhoea and/or vomiting (Gastroenteritis) Chi hou me no is For are these crobiological clearance is required for some types of shigella species prior (Shigella) to the state of the (Gastroenteritis) hou me no s are the: ildren and adults with diarrhoea or vomiting should be excluded until 48 urs after symptoms have stopped and they are well enough to return.
+If edication is prescribed, ensure that the full course is completed and there is further diarrhoea or vomiting for 48 hours after the course is completed. r some gastrointestinal infections, longer periods of exclusion from school required and there may be a need to obtain microbiological clearance.
+For ese groups, your local health protection team, school health adviser or vironmental health officer will advise. child has been diagnosed with cryptosporidium, they should NOT go imming for 2 weeks following the last episode of diarrhoea.
+Cryptosporidiosis Unt til 48 hours after symptoms have stopped. or VTEC) How unti har e standard exclusion period is until 48 hours after symptoms have resolved. wever, some people pose a greater risk to others and may be excluded til they have a negative stool sample (for example, pre-school infants, food ndlers, and care staff working with vulnerable people).
+The health protection will advise in these instances. wel til 48 hours from the last episode of vomiting and diarrhoea and they are II enough to return.
+Some infections may require longer periods (local alth protection team will advise).
+Salmonella Unt til 48 hours after symptoms have stopped.
+Typhoid and Paratyphoid fever See teal ek advice from environmental health officers or the local health protection m.
+Flu (influenza) Unt · ·